Nathaniyell/express-practice/readme.md

   - Then at the end of the file, you listeed to the port to start the server `app.listen(PORT, console.log("App is running on port: " + PORT))`

-- The app has a bunch of usefule methods
+- The app has a bunch of useful methods

     ```
         app.get(), app.post(), app.put(), app.delete()